tooniez/osx-dot-files/README.md

 # Using The Latest Configs

 I'm managing my most up to date configurations with GNU stow and will be removing my old configs soon.
-Once you clone the repository and have stow installed, you can cd the repository's directory (into your home directory), you can then into the directory (`cd ~/dev-environment-files/`) and then run `stow [name-of-config]`.
+First clone the repository (into your home directory) and install GNU stow.
+You can then `cd` into the directory (`cd ~/dev-environment-files/`) and then run `stow [name-of-config]`.
 For example, to use my latest neovim configuration you would do `stow nvim`.